-If, however, the expected or intended injury exclusion does not apply, there do not appear to be any other exclusions applicable to the spreading of the coronavirus.
+If, however, the expected or intended injury exclusion does not apply becasue no reasonable person would or could expect or intend a person get sick, there do not appear to be any other exclusions applicable to the spreading of the coronavirus.
 Although some enterprising claims person would surely try to use the pollution exclusion.

 This leaves us with the impression that the CGL may provide coverage for infecting a third in certain circumstances.
 But this is not necessarily true.

 Even if an incident leading to bodily injury from coronavirus clears all the required hurdles (the insured is legally liable, the incident qualifies as an occurrence, the injured party can prove the exposure is the from the insured's actions, and the claim is not hindered by the expected or intended injury exclusion), there is still one roadblock – an exclusion common to most CGL policies – the CG 21 32 05 09 - Communicable Disease Exclusion.

 If and when this endorsement is attached, coverage for injury from the coronavirus appears to disappear.
 The form reads (in part):